nth-chile/jaredsalzano.com-new/src/content/tolli.md

 order: 4
 ---

-Tolli aimed to help artists connect and collaborate with each other.
-Think of it as a dating app, except instead of finding romance, artists find other artists interested in collaborating on a project.
-We helped them design and build apps for web and iOS using React and React Native.
+Tolli's aim was to help artists connect and collaborate with each other.
+It was designed to connect artists like a dating app would, except instead of finding romance, artists find other artists interested in collaborating on a project.
+I helped them build their web app with React.

 <img alt="Tolli website screenshot" src="/posts/tolli/2.png" />